The Young Offenders (TV series): Series overview

-The series follows the adventurous and criminalised lives of Cork-based teenagers Conor MacSweeney (Alex Murphy) and Jock O'Keeffe (Chris Walley).
-Although criminals, the boys both have deep feelings about certain topics, and these views are explained by Conor in his narration at the end of each episode.
+The series follows the adventurous and delinquent lives of Cork-based teenagers Conor MacSweeney (Alex Murphy) and Jock O'Keeffe (Chris Walley).
+Although delinquents, the boys both have deep feelings about certain topics, and these views are explained by Conor in his narration at the end of each episode.

 The first series reviews Conor and Jock's feud with their school principal, Barry Walsh (P. J. Gallagher), and their relationships with his daughters, Linda (Demi Isaac Oviawe) and Siobhan (Jennifer Barry), respectively.
 It also sees Conor try to overcome his fear of his first kiss with Linda, or as Jock calls "shifting", as well as seeing Conor's mother Mairéad (Hilary Rose) begin a relationship with Jock and Connor's enemy, Sergeant Tony Healy (Dominic MacHale), the local police officer.
 Jock's abusive home life with his alcoholic father (Michael Sands) is addressed further, which results in him moving in with the MacSweeneys.

 In the second series, Siobhan is heavily pregnant, and Jock and Conor attempt to earn money in many different ways.
 Conor and Linda are preparing to go to the next stage of their relationship by having sex.
 However, their plans are affected when Jock's old best friend Gavin, now Conor's arch-enemy, dares Linda to kiss him.
 Siobhan's mother Orla (Orla Fitzgerald) and Mairéad attempt to build up a friendship between themselves and the two families for the sake of Siobhan’s baby.
 Principal Walsh tries to show that Jock is not a worthy father by giving him challenges.